-Comment: All public facilities necessary to serve this project are available at adequate levels to meet the proposed R-6 zoning.
-Sanitary sewer is available from an existing 8" lines in the adjoining city streets and will be extended to service the property as shown on the Preliminary Utility Plan.
-Water is available from the adjacent subdivisions as well and will be extended to service the proposed subdivision and to provide for looping of the water system.
-Storm sewer will be provided in the proposed development and will be directed to the existing storm detention facility in the adjoining Pavilion Park subdivision to the northwest.
-This facility will be enlarged to provide capacity to service the 25 lots and impervious areas associated with streets and sidewalks.
-Oregon City

-Public Schools provides education services and has adequate levels of service available.
+Comment: All public facilities necessary to serve this project are available at adequate levels to meet the proposed R-8 zoning.
+Sanitary sewer is available from an existing 12" line that is installed in Pease Road along the frontage of Tax Lot 2300.
+Eight inch sewer lines are also available in Hampton Drive and Windmill Drive.
+Water service is available from existing 12 inch main in Pease Road and 8-inch lines in Hampton Drive and Windmill Drive.
+Storm water facilities are also planned, as shown on the preliminary utility plan.
+There is an existing storm detention facility located in Hampton Estates along the northwest property line of Tax Lot 2300.
+A storm detention and treatment facility is proposed to be constructed on the subject property adjacent to this existing facility to provide additional capacity to serve the new development.
+Oregon City Public Schools provides education services and has adequate levels of service available.
 Police and fire protection are provided by the City of Oregon City.